1 : The Mérovingien dynasty

-Clovis the King of the Franks whom has unite all the Frankish tribes.
-He is also the first of the Mérovingien dynasty.
+Clovis the King of the Franks who united all the Frankish tribes.
+He’s also the first of the Mérovingien dynasty.
 Clovis is also remembered to be the first Catholic King.
-At his death in AD 511, his Kingdom was divided between his five children ( Clodomir, Thierry, Childebert, Clotaire and Clotilde the Young ).
+At his death in AD 511, his Kingdom was divided between his five children (Clodomir, Thierry, Childebert, Clotaire and Clotilde the Young).
 This division created armed conflicts between the children.

 Clodomir, eldest son of Clovis.